Bob Dylan: 1980–1989: Career fluctuations

-Dylan was inducted into the Rock and Roll Hall of Fame in January 1988, with Bruce Springsteen's introduction declaring, "Bob freed your mind the way Elvis freed your body.
+Dylan was inducted into the Rock and Roll Hall of Fame in January 1988.
+Bruce Springsteen, in his introduction, declared, "Bob freed your mind the way Elvis freed your body.
 He showed us that just because music was innately physical did not mean that it was anti-intellectual".

-The album Down in the Groove in May 1988 sold even more poorly than his previous studio album.
-Michael Gray wrote: "The very title undercuts any idea that inspired work may lie within.
+Down in the Groove (1988) sold even more poorly than Knocked Out Loaded.
+Gray wrote: "The very title undercuts any idea that inspired work may lie within.
 Here was a further devaluing of the notion of a new Bob Dylan album as something significant."
-The critical and commercial disappointment of that album was swiftly followed by the success of the Traveling Wilburys.
-Dylan co-founded the band with George Harrison, Jeff Lynne, Roy Orbison and Tom Petty, and in late 1988 their multi-platinum Traveling Wilburys Vol. 1 reached three on the US albums chart, featuring songs that were described as Dylan's most accessible compositions in years.
-Despite Orbison's death in December 1988, the remaining four recorded a second album in May 1990 with the title Traveling Wilburys Vol. 3.
+The critical and commercial disappointment of that album was swiftly followed by the success of the Traveling Wilburys, a supergroup Dylan co-founded with George Harrison, Jeff Lynne, Roy Orbison and Tom Petty.
+In late 1988, their Traveling Wilburys Vol. 1 reached number three on the US albums chart, featuring songs described as Dylan's most accessible in years.
+Despite Orbison's death in December 1988, the remaining four recorded a second album in May 1990, Traveling Wilburys Vol. 3.